 Furthermore, we observe that the gain is not symmetric at $f_s=f_0/2$.
 The gain is present for frequencies $f_s$ below $f_0/2$, but it disappears for frequencies $f_s$ above $f_0/2$, resulting in a loss.
 This asymmetric behavior can be explained from the stimulated amplification of seeding in two energy levels [$f=0$ and $f=f_0/2$] involved in the amplification process.
 In the case of $f_s<f_0/2$, the energy of seed field is lower than the energy difference between the two energy levels.
-As a result, the system is injected with energy through the RF-driving and amplify the seed field, leading to a gain in the overall output.
+As a result, the system is injected with energy through the RF-driving and amplify the system response, leading to a gain in the overall output.
 On the other hand, when $f_s>f_0/2$, the frequency of the seed field is higher than half the resonant frequency $f_0$.
 This means that the energy of seed field is higher than the energy difference between the two energy levels, and thus the system is hard to synchronize to the change of seed field.
-In this case, a part of Rydberg atoms are driven by the RF-field, thus the response induced by the seed field becomes weak, leading to a loss or attenuation.